 Coastal shorelines adjacent to Smith Sound and Northwest Arm may be subject to development restrictions below the 4.0 metre contour due to storm surge, sea level rise and coastal erosion as described by the Geological Survey Division, Department of Industry, Energy and Technology, and the Department of Environment and Climate Change.
-The general recommendation of these departments is to restrict development in these areas, thus development proposals maybe subject to review and approval by both the Geological Survey Division, Department of Industry, Energy and Technology, and the Department of the Geological Survey Division, Department of Industry, Energy and Technology, and the Department of Environment and Climate Change.
+The general recommendation of these departments is to restrict development in these areas, thus development proposals maybe subject to review and approval by both the Geological Survey Division, Department of Industry, Energy and Technology, and the Department of Environment and Climate Change.